-CREDENTIAL PROGRAMS
+TEACHER EDUCATION/CREDENTIAL PROGRAMS

-Director and Advisor of Credential Programs: Amalya Nattiv, Ph.D.
+Director and Advisor of Teacher Education / Credential Programs: to be named

 The Multiple Subject Teaching Credential under the Ryan Act authorizes the holder to teach in a self-contained classroom, preschool through twelfth grade.
 It is primarily considered an elementary school teaching credential.